VaibhavWalujkar04/PALM_fyp/README.md

 ## 📄 License

-This project was developed as a Final Year Project (FYP) at university.
+This project was developed as a Final Year Project (FYP) at Veermata Jijabai Technological Institute.
 All rights reserved.